 More Services Equal More Revenue

 Expanding the range of services offered at your practice will help double your revenue.
-Practices who refer outpatients, end up performing 60 procedures per year, while practices that make the most of their offered services may be able to perform up to 120 procedures per year.
+Practices that refer out patients end up performing 60 procedures per year, while practices that make the most of their offered services may be able to perform up to 120 procedures per year.
 By offering more procedures, you reduce the number of patients you need to bring in to achieve the same revenue goals.

 This approach increases the production per patient, as you maximize the revenue from each patient visit.
-You no longer have to rely solely on increasing patient visits, for a limited range of services, to increase your profits.
-Additionally, when you decrease the range of services, you will then need to refer your patients elsewhere.
-Including simple oral surgery, Invisalign, cosmetics, occlusal guards, mini-implants, sedations, automated endodontics, and soft tissue programs will all help increase your profits.
+You no longer have to rely solely on increasing patient visits (for a limited range of services) to increase your profits.
+Additionally, when you decrease the range of services, you will need to refer your patients elsewhere.
+Simple oral surgery, Invisalign, cosmetics, occlusal guards, mini-implants, sedations, automated endodontics, and soft tissue programs will all help increase your profits.

 Annual revenue generated by an average dental practice is around $1,500,000.
 The average annual revenue lost in uncollected insurance benefits is around $135,000.
-Average uncollected revenue over 30 years is $4,050,000.
-To add insult to injury, in order to write off the debt as uncollectible, a practice has to clear audits by the IRS and prove that it has taken reasonable steps to collect the debt but was unable to do so.
+The average uncollected revenue over 30 years is $4,050,000.
+To add insult to injury, to write off the debt as uncollectible, a practice has to clear audits by the IRS and prove that it has taken reasonable steps to collect the debt but was unable to do so.

 Highlight Your Unique Value Proposition

-What differentiates you from the competition and why does it even matter?
-Simply put, if you don’t stand out from your competitors, your patients will choose the least expensive service available to them.
+What differentiates you from the competition, and why does it even matter?
+If you don’t stand out from your competitors, your patients will choose the least expensive service available.
 Your website should have key messages that appeal to your niche.
 This includes the services you offer (extractions, implants, restorative services), the people you wish to serve (seniors, children, young adults, ethnic or religious communities, women, working professionals), the locations where you serve, and the value benefits that are unique to your practice.

 The cardinal rule for generating leads is to provide value-based content for your audience.
 Content can be classified into awareness-based content and consideration-based content.
 Blogs, videos, how-to guides, testimonials, and success stories fall within awareness-based content.
 Consideration-based content generally includes industry-specific whitepapers or e-books which are fact-based, include supporting data, and provide valuable insights.
 These help you establish credibility as both a professional and an expert in the eyes of your audience.
 Professionalism and credibility are key factors that influence patient purchase decisions.

-The scheduling button on your website is a vital call to action that qualifies as a ‘must have’.
-These need to be embedded across most pages in your website and should allow visitors to schedule their appointments, within minutes.
-An efficient practice management software can be linked with your website to instantly log appointments requests to the software.
+The scheduling button on your website is a vital call to action that qualifies as a ‘must have.’
+These need to be embedded across most pages of your website and should allow visitors to schedule their appointments, within minutes.
+An efficient practice management software can be linked to your website to instantly log appointment requests to the software.
 It also helps you with reminders, confirmations, and easy-to-fill online forms that make scheduling a breeze for new patients.

 Manage Online Reviews